Dry toilet: Dry earth closets

 Dry earth closets were invented by English clergyman Henry Moule, who dedicated his life to improving public sanitation after witnessing the cholera epidemics of 1849 and 1854.
 Impressed by the insalubrity of the houses, especially during the Great Stink in the summer of 1858, he invented what he called the 'dry earth system'.

 In partnership with James Bannehr, he patented his device (No. 1316, dated 28 May 1860).
 Among his works bearing on the subject were The Advantages of the Dry Earth System (1868), The Impossibility overcome: or the Inoffensive, Safe, and Economical Disposal of the Refuse of Towns and Villages (1870), The Dry Earth System (1871), Town Refuse, the Remedy for Local Taxation (1872), and National Health and Wealth promoted by the general adoption of the Dry Earth System (1873).
 His system was adopted in private houses, in rural districts, in military camps, in many hospitals, and extensively in the British Raj.
 Ultimately, however, it failed to gain public support as attention turned to the water-flushed toilet connected to a sewer system.

 In Germany, a dry toilet with a peat dispenser was marketed until after the Second World War.
 It was called "Metroclo" and was manufactured by Gefinal, Berlin.

-Great Britain
+Britain

 In Britain, use of dry toilets continued in some areas, often urban areas, through to the 1940s.
 It seems that these were often emptied directly onto their gardens, where the excreta was used as fertilizer.
 Sewer systems did not come to some rural areas in Britain until the 1950s or even after that.